 Google Calendar can help you plan meetings more easily, remind you of meetings, figure out your daily routine, and plan your tasks.
 Google Calendar lets you share your and your team’s work hours, view your calendar when you’re not connected to the internet, create links for video conferencing, and do a lot more.

-Dian Erwin is a writer for Bollyinside, covering topics related to computing, such as laptops, tablets, Windows, and iOS.
-Tony spends much too much of his free time on Twitter, reading speculative fiction novels, playing video games, and reading comic books.
+Dian Erwin is a review writer for Bollyinside, covering topics related to computing, such as laptops, tablets, phones, and other hardware.
+Dian spends much too much of his free time on Twitter, reading speculative fiction novels, playing video games, and reading comic books.
 He also enjoys reading video game manuals.